Shaaali/identity-apps/docs/sdks/java-ee-oidc.md

 breadcrumb: false
 ---

-# Add Login To Your Java EE webapp with OIDC
+# Add login to your Java EE webapp with OIDC

-This guide provides steps to authenticate users to your Java EE web application deployed on Tomcat with OpenID Connect using the [Asgardeo Tomcat OIDC Agent](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent) which enables OIDC-based login and logout.
+Follow the steps given below to authenticate users to your Java EE web application deployed on Tomcat with OpenID Connect using the [Asgardeo Tomcat OIDC Agent](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent) which enables OIDC-based login and logout.

 <Button